PedroAtemRibeiro/FindTableElements/README.md

 # FindTableElements

+Questions:

-getting Data from a table through the xpath of the web page and export to a xlsx file and sort out the columns
+1 - Getting Data from RPAChallengeocr through the xpath of the web page and export to a xlsx file and sort out the columns

+2 - Getting Data From Mercado Livre through the xpath of the web page and export to a xlsx file